 It is always good to understand why you are invested the way you are, especially since market timing is a popular (and misguided) theme in financial media.

 Not only do you have to buy at the right time, you have to sell at the right time.
 Even professional fund managers are not good at this, and research has shown that market timers even underperform a random coin flip!

 Our portfolio strategy is informed by economist Eugene Fama’s Nobel Prize-award-winning research on Modern Portfolio Theory and efficient markets.
 The Efficient Markets Theory proposes that the prices of all stocks and bonds reflect all the information currently available.
-In the internet age this is especially true, with high-frequency algorithms trading billions of dollars in response to various triggers like news, earning reports, and movements of stocks in the same industry faster than a human ever could.
+In the internet age this is especially true, with high-frequency algorithms trading billions of dollars in response to various triggers like news, earning reports, and movements of stocks faster than a human ever could.
 You can argue whether this is good or bad for individual investors, but it definitely makes markets extremely efficient.
-That means you really don’t stand a chance of trying to trade to take advantage of an underpriced or overpriced stock or asset class.
+It also means you really don’t stand a chance of trying to take advantage of an underpriced or overpriced stock or asset class.
 All of the facts currently available to investors are already “baked in” to the price.

-In every past quarter and in every quarter to come, we practice portfolio and financial planning strategies that are proven by research rather than trying to time the fickle and unpredictable moves of the market.
+In every past quarter and in every quarter to come, we practice portfolio and financial planning strategies that are proven by research rather than trying to market timing time the fickle and unpredictable moves of stocks and bonds.

 IMPORTANT DISCLOSURE INFORMATION